jasonchen36/EIVEY/README.md

 [Postfix](http://www.postfix.org/) is installed for sending emails.
 The config is located locally in /devops/postfix.conf and remotely in /etc/postfix/main.cf  Logs are located in /var/log/mail.log

+[Rbenv](https://github.com/rbenv/rbenv) is used to manage the Ruby version locally and on the remote server

 ## How to Set Up a Dev Environment ##

 ### Common ###